 Other than my teen years I've been pretty lucky in this regards.
 Even in my teens it wasn't bad.
 I think it has to do with genetics as well as diet.
 I think my Mediterranean skin helps protect me from this.
 Good Spartan breeding! |B).

 Does consuming low-fat dairy increase the risk of Parkinson's disease?
 Consuming at least three servings of low-fat dairy a day is associated with a greater risk of developing Parkinson's disease compared to consuming less than one serving a day, according to a large study.
 Source 7i.

-Today is: 24th October (GMT), in history on the 24th of October, 1861 AD the following event happened:
+Today is: 21st January (GMT), in history on the 21st of January, 1906 AD the following birth happened: